liamliaw/os-labs/Lab 1/lab1.md

 *Research the difference between systemd and init (System V init)
 (a) describe in your own words the difference between these systems*
-I will describe four differences between systemd and init.
+I will describe five differences between systemd and init.
 One important motivation for systemd was to speed up boot times.
 To achieve this systemd starts services **on demand** and in **parallel**, while init starts services **serially**. [[1]](http://0pointer.de/blog/projects/systemd.html)
 Secondly init starts services through shell script, while systemd recommend .service files.
 Thus, I would say that init uses an **imperative** approach (scripts), whereas systemd prefers a **declarative** one. [[2]](https://danielmiessler.com/study/the-difference-between-system-v-and-systemd/)
 Thirdly, systemd’s .service files and other unit files can be grouped into **targets**, which **replace init’s runlevels**.
 Furthermore, systemd contains many more components than init.
 For example, it features a ntp-implementation called systemd-timesyncd and systemd-timer which can run recurring tasks like cron does.
 Thus, the fourth difference is that **systemd is less focused and larger** than the original init. [[3]](https://lwn.net/Articles/804989/)
+Fifthly, as for SystemV, all of these programs are open and understandable scripts, while systemd is a complex system of large compiled binary executables that are not understandable without access to the source code.
+Although it’s open source, it is just less convenient. [[4]](https://link.springer.com/chapter/10.1007/978-1-4842-5455-4_13)

 *(b) determine which of the two is used by the operating system you have installed in VirtualBox.
 How can you tell?*
 The [archlinux wiki on systemd](https://wiki.archlinux.org/title/Systemd) tells us that systemctl is the "main command used to introspect and control systemd is systemctl".